Growing mushrooms at home is a lot easier than you think, and what is especially great is that you really don’t need a ton of space.

 As a matter of fact, in time you will see an intricate web of these pale white mycelia form.

-Temperature and maintenance
+Temperature and Maintenance

 Slightly increasing the temperature to about sixty-five degrees Fahrenheit at this time will encourage growth.
 Remember to water daily.
 In a few weeks, you should be able to see the mushrooms.